theamitmehra/Treasury/content/index.md

 ---
-title: Amit Mehra
+title: Hi there, I'm Amit Mehra👋
 ---
-# Hi there, I'm Amit Mehra👋

 I’m a Computer Science graduate from [RGPV](https://www.rgpv.ac.in/).
 I love solving problems at the intersections of `Math`,  `Machine Learning`, and `Computer Science`.

-- 🚀 Currently Learning `Deep Learning` & `Computer Vision`.
+- Currently Learning `Deep Learning` & `Computer Vision`.
-- 🎨 Loves building cool projects with code.
+- Loves building cool projects with code.
-- ✨ Follow me on [X](www.x.com/theamitmehraaa) for more updates!
+- Follow me on [X](https://twitter.com/theamitmehraaa/). for more updates!

 ---
 ## Treasury ☃️